pleumann/pasta80/README.md

 The Pascal compiler generates Z80 assembler code and relies on [zasm](https://k1.spdns.de/Develop/Projects/zasm/Documentation/index.html) as a backend for the final translation step to binary.
 It can also, in `--ide` mode (see below) make use of `nano`, Visual Studio Code (needs `code` command in path on MacOS) and `tnylpo`.

-Create a file `.pl0.cfg` in your home directory specifying necessary paths (there is a sample in `etc` that you can adapt):
+The compiler tries to detect external tools automatically, but it's best to create a file `.pl0.cfg` in your home directory specifying necessary paths (there is a sample in `etc` that you can adapt):

 ```
 # PL/0 config